we-kode/mml.project/docs/customize/ios.md

       - uses: actions/checkout@v3
       - uses: actions/download-artifact@v3
         with:
-          name: ECG-Medialib-iOS
+          name: Medialib-iOS
       - name: iOS Release
         uses: softprops/action-gh-release@v1
         if: startsWith(github.ref, 'refs/tags/')
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
-          files: ecgm-${{ github.ref_name }}.ipa
+          files: mml-${{ github.ref_name }}.ipa
 ```
-### Run build
+### Run action release

-snyc fork will in this example sync every week for a new reelase.
-You can start build manually by runnging the sync_frok action manually.
+The sync fork action in this example will sync every week and check for a new relase.
+You can start the sync fork action manually.
+The main action will be automatically triggered if a new release exists.
+The result will be an ipa file you can upload to the app store.